Kautenja/playing-mario-with-deep-reinforcement-learning/proposal/README.md

 -   title: TODO
 -   _What is the problem you will be investigating?_
-	-   optimization of deep CNN **weights**, **hyperparameters**, and **architectures**.
+	-   optimization of deep CNN **weights**, **hyperparameters** and **architectures**.
 	-   _why is it interesting?_
-		-   Integrating other biologically inspired technology like evolutionary computation to evolve the predictive "brain" of a reinforcement learning agent allows the model to grow and shrink dynamically.
+		-   This problem is interesting because it fuses two different biologically inspired processes to define a general model of intelligence
-			In a technological sense, this is interesting because can apply this technology to find _optimal models_, an otherwise manual task for a data-scientist.
+		-   In a technological sense, this work is interesting because it can potentially find _optimal models_, an otherwise manual  and laborious task for a data-scientist.
+		-   In a mathematical sense, this work can help define future research directions for non-gradient based optimization techniques
 -   _What method or algorithm are you proposing / modifying from?_
-	-   optimization and search algorithms for optimal models for value function prediction in reinforcement learning.
+	-   We are modifying the Deep Q network with evolutionary computation with evolutionary optimization:
+		-	model weights (back-propagation via stochastic hill climbing)
+		-	model architectures (evolution of the hypercube)
+		-	hyper-parameters (automatic tuning of the models)
 -   _What reading will you examine to provide context and background?_
-	-   TODO: citations
+	-   TODO: Find papers, place in lit review with .bib, cite here
 -   _How will you evaluate your results?_
 	-   we will benchmark our optimization technique against existing state of the art standards on a set of games provided through Open.ai gym.
-		-   Deep Q Network
+		The metrics will include raw performance on task (scores/rewards) and computational complexity measured in terms of physical runtime.

 ## Getting Started